 I started reading a lot about the diagnosis and treatment of cancer and began Cure Magazine in 2003.
 It was a very new thing in America then, and the idea was to help lay people understand cancer so that they can get a better diagnosis and know about all the best treatments for their cancer.

-When I went to pick him up, I was told about the incident, which made me understand that my two-year-old was trying to communicate that his mother was sick, and their first reaction was to say to him not to speak about it.
+When I went to pick him up, I was told about the incident, which made me understand that my two-year-old was trying to communicate that his mother was sick, and their first reaction was to tell him not to speak about it.

 So my son and I sat down and had a fantastic conversation.
-We shared our thoughts and feelings, and he told me that he liked me better with hair and wished I wasnt so tired all the time.
-I explained to him that the hair would grow back once I got better and that being tired and sleeping more is part of the healing process.
+We shared our thoughts and feelings, and he told me that he liked me better with hair and wished I wasn't so tired all the time.
+I explained to him that the hair would grow back once I got better and that being tired and sleeping more was part of the healing process.

 When I was diagnosed for the first time, I was utterly clueless about what to do and how to approach the whole thing.
 The doctors did not provide me with detailed information that would help me.
 They gave me the standard treatment, and luckily, the treatments worked.